vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

     commercial banking sector, it will continue to be in a position to catch fraud and malfeasance.
 So, it will maintain its role of supervision and regulation over the private banks.

 **3. Consumer protection and fair lending.** Consumer financial
     protection and fair lending falls appropriately with the teams that supervise, regulate and monitor the financial sector.

 **4. Research, statistics and reporting on the money supply and economy**.
-Our current central bank’s research capacity is a valu- able asset.
+Our current central bank’s research capacity is a valuable asset.
 It can continue to be responsible for gathering data and reporting on banking, the financial sector and economic
     conditions.
 It can produce data on the impact of the various strategies that the government uses to enter new money into